codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 We want:
 * All teams to have Read permissions to projects with tag `shared`
-* DevOps team to have full permissions to projects tagged with `DevOps`
+* Only the DevOps team to have full permissions to projects tagged with `DevOps`

 **Step 1: Enable Auto-create projects for teams**:
 This option, available as an account-level pipeline setting, avoids the need to create a project after creating the team.